utshomax/postman-docs/src/pages/docs/sending-requests/environments/environment-variables.md

 pm.environment.set("variable_key", "variable_value");
 ```

-If you use scripts to set values for environment variable, these values will be reflected in all requests that reference the variables.
+If you use scripts to set values for environment variables, these values will be reflected in all requests that reference the variables.
 For example, you can use environments in conjunction with [the collection runner](/docs/collections/running-collections/intro-to-collection-runs/) and [monitors](/docs/monitoring-your-api/intro-monitors/) to use updated values for a series of requests throughout a run and after the run completes.

 > To create new environment variables from a script, you must have Editor access to the environment.
 If you update or unset a value in a script when you have Viewer access, that change will be visible to you but won't be shared with other team members.
 Learn more about [managing environment roles](/docs/sending-requests/environments/team-environments/#manage-environment-roles).